HarshalBhosle/React_Projects/README.md

 | Linting      | ESLint, Prettier              |
 | Version Ctrl | Git & GitHub                  |

+## Api For (crypto Project)

+create account on coingenko,
+get your api key
+and add it to (crypto.jsx ) file 14th line

 ## 📦 Installation

 ### 1. Clone the Repository